 States Parties' record of compliance with the Mine Ban Treaty has been generally very good.
 This reflects the high level of respect with which it is treated and the cooperative approach surrounding the treaty's implementation.

 The treaty aims to promote transparency and trust amongst States Parties.
-Non-governmental organizations therefore have an important role in monitoring and encouraging compliance.
+NGOs therefore have an important role in monitoring and encouraging compliance.
 The ICBL's Landmine Monitor systematically reports on the implementation of the Mine Ban Treaty.

 Annual transparency reports are sent by States Parties to the UN Secretary-General on the type and quantity of mines in stock, the progress of mine destruction programmes (stockpiles and clearance), details of all mined areas, and national implementation measures (among other issues).